topranks/evpnlab/README.md

 root@vqfx-re> show interfaces terse | match "xe-0/0/0"
 xe-0/0/0                up    up
 xe-0/0/0.0              up    up   inet

-{master:0}
-root@vqfx-re>
 ```

 #### 8. Run script to add user to JunOS devices

-To use Homer we need to have passwordless SSH working.
-The username for the user should match your shell username on the system you are using.
-You need to add an SSH pubkey which this user has already added (via 'ssh-keygen -t ed25519' for example).
+To use Homer we need to have passwordless SSH working, so we need to add a user and SSH public key for them.
+The username should be the same as on the local system where you're running homer.
+That user should have an ed25519 ssh keypair generated in ~/.ssh/ already.

-The included script will do this (run 'sudo false' first just cos):
+The included script will add the user to the JunOS devices along with the public key (run 'sudo false' first just cos):
 ```
 cathal@officepc:~/evpnlab$ sudo false
 [sudo] password for cathal: